U.S. State Department to clamp ban on travel to North Korea 1

 U.S. Army veteran Brian Sayler, forty, who traveled to North Korea for six days in May, stated he opposed the pending ban.

-“We’re telling our own people.
-Basically, you can’t move where you need to go, I don’t, in reality, recognize it,” stated Sayler, a resident of West Pittston, Pennsylvania, who works as a police officer for the Department of Veterans Affairs.
+“We’re telling our people.
+You can’t move where you need to go; I don’t, in reality, recognize it,” stated Sayler, a resident of West Pittston, Pennsylvania, who works as a police officer for the Department of Veterans Affairs.

 North Korea’s growing nuclear and missile chance is perhaps the maximum severe protection project confronting U.S. President Donald Trump, who has vowed to save North Korea from being able to hit America with a nuclear warhead.